Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Case Study: ImageMagick

 \subsection{Problem Overview}

-In this section we show an example of a vulnerability that was reintroduced in the fix for a separate vulnerability.
-CVE-2018-11625~\citep{the_mitre_corporation_cve-2018-11625_2018} was an out of bounds read vulnerability~\citep{the_mitre_corporation_cwe-125_2025} with a CVSS severity score of 8.8 disclosed on May 31st, 2018.
+In this section we show an example of a vulnerability being reintroduced as a side effect for resolving a different vulnerability.
+This vulnerability remained active for 313 days across 1,094 commits and 6 releases.

-\paragraph{Vulnerability Reintroducing Fix} Listing 1 shows a commit accepted by ImageMagick that reintroduced a vulnerability while attempting to resolve this vulnerability.
+\myparagraph{Vulnerability Reintroducing Fix} CVE-2018-11625~\citep{the_mitre_corporation_cve-2018-11625_2018} was an out of bounds read vulnerability~\citep{the_mitre_corporation_cwe-125_2025} with a CVSS severity score of 8.8 disclosed on May 31st, 2018.
+Listing 1 shows a commit accepted by ImageMagick that reintroduced a vulnerability while attempting to resolve CVE-2018-11625.
 On May 30th, 2018 commit \texttt{5294966} was accepted into ImageMagick to resolve a buffer overflow by allocating an additional byte for \texttt{colormap\_index}.
 While the intention was to prevent out-of-bounds writes, this fix was potentially unsafe when \texttt{image->colors} or \texttt{MaxColormapSize} was smaller than \texttt{MaxMap}, creating scenarios where the buffer could still overflow under certain image configurations.\footnote{\url{https://github.com/ImageMagick/ImageMagick/commit/5294966}}

-\paragraph{Reintroduced Vulnerability Fix} Listing 2 shows the subsequent commit \texttt{c111ed9} that corrected the reintroduced vulnerability on April 8th, 2019.
+\myparagraph{Reintroduced Vulnerability Fix} Listing 2 shows a subsequent commit \texttt{c111ed9} that corrected the reintroduced vulnerability on April 8th, 2019.
 This issue was resolved by ensuring that the allocation size was properly bounded using the \texttt{MagickMax()} function, guaranteeing that the memory allocated for \texttt{colormap\_index} was at least \texttt{MaxMap}.
 This change prevented buffer overflow conditions that could occur when the color count was smaller than the maximum mapping size.\footnote{\url{https://github.com/ImageMagick/ImageMagick/commit/280215b9936d145dd5ee91403738ccce1333cab1}}